WebOrigami/docs/src/content/concepts/tutorial.md

 {{ svg.js siteComplete }}
 </figure>

-Stepping back, consider that you've created this entire site with a few resources, a couple of templates, and a concise `site.ori` with a handful of formulas:
+To review, you've created this entire site with a few resources, a couple of templates, and a concise `site.ori` with a handful of formulas:

 <clipboard-copy>